Hyppetrain/saucedemo-demotests/README.md

 # Configure Headless modes for plain Playwright tests in \playwright.config.ts

 # Output – a HTML report is generated in playwright-report.
-# When using CI pipeline, the Report for Playwright tests is find in Actions Tab under "Upload Playwright report"
+# When using CI pipeline, the Report for Playwright tests is found in Actions Tab under "Upload Playwright report"